oddluck/limnoria-plugins/README.md

 Supybot-UrbanDictionary
 =======================

+Purpose

-Supybot plugin for urbandictionary.
+    Supybot plugin for UrbanDictionary (http://www.urbandictionary.com)

     This plugin uses their hidden?
 JSON api.
-Everyone else scrapes or uses a broken SOAP interface.
-This uses JSON, which is much cleaner.
-There are quite a few other plugins out there, all which I found to be broken in some way.

-Feel free to modify (lots of options could be added).
+Most other plugins and interfaces wind up scraping the broken SOAP interface, scrape the mobile/iPhone site, instead of using the cleaner API.

+Instructions

+    Should work fine in python 2.6+.
+Does not use any non-standard modules

+    - Optional: add an alias to the main command:

+        /msg bot Alias add ud urbandictionary
+        /msg bot Alias add urban urbandictionary

+Commands

+    urbandictionary [--options] <term>